erikdidriksen/commonplace-book/README.md

 >
 > <cite>&ndash; Edsger W. Dijkstra</cite>

-> If you wait until you can make a complete justification for a chance, you've waited too long.
+> If you wait until you can make a complete justification for a change, you've waited too long.
 >
 > <cite>&ndash; Eric Evans, *Domain-Driven Design*, Chapter 13: "Refactoring Toward Deeper Insight"